Peter Huxley-Blythe: Anti-Communism

 In his articles, Huxley-Blythe claimed to be in contact with vast underground armies behind the Iron Curtain, which were ready to rise up the moment that the West started a policy of "rollback".
 Huxley-Blythe compared the nuclear deterrence policies of the Eisenhower administration to the Maginot Line, demanding that the West undertake an offensive foreign policy to liquidate the Soviet Union once and for all.
 In 1958, he merged his journal World Survey with Pearson's journal Northlander to better promote "scientific and forward looking nationalism."
 Together with Roger Pearson he co-founded the Northern League in 1958, whose stated purpose was to protect the "Nordic race" from the "annihilation of our kind" and to struggle "against forces which would mongrelise our race and civilisation."
 In 1967, the American historian Kurt Tauber described Huxley-Blythe as very active in a number of neo-Nazi groups in both West Germany and the United Kingdom from the late 1940s onward, and as a leading anti-Semitic conspiracy theorist.
 Within far-right circles in Britain, Huxley-Blythe had the reputation of "a reckless adventurer."

 In 1958, he demanded in a public letter to the Prime Minister Harold Macmillan that Britain pay reparations to the survivors of the Cossack repatriation, a request that was refused.
 Afterwards, Huxley-Blythe drew up a petition which he submitted to Queen Elizabeth II, criticising Macmillan and demanding that Britain pay compensation to the Cossacks.
 A major theme of Huxley-Blythe's writings was a tendency to equate "Western civilization" with whiteness and Christianity, together with a deep fear of "cosmopolitism" and racial "degeneracy".
-Huxley-Blythe was obsessed with the theme of maintaining racial purity for the "Nordic race" (defined as white, Christian people originating form north-west Europe) and believed that various phenomena such as non-white immigration to Britain and the civil rights movement in the United States were all part of the same "Communist plot" to destroy the "Nordic race" via miscegenation.
+Huxley-Blythe was obsessed with the theme of maintaining racial purity for the "Nordic race" (defined as white, Christian people originating from north-west Europe) and believed that various phenomena such as non-white immigration to Britain and the civil rights movement in the United States were all part of the same "Communist plot" to destroy the "Nordic race" via miscegenation.
 Another major theme of the writings of Huxley-Blythe and other writers associated with the Northern League was the basic inequality of humanity, supported by pseudo-scientific studies purporting to prove that non-white people had lower IQs than white people.